-(1) Whenever water is taken from any stream or water impoundment for use in the mixing of chemicals, the operator shall

-(a) Providing an air gap or reservoir between the water source and the mixing tank; and
+- (1) Whenever water is taken from any stream or water impoundment for use in the mixing of chemicals, the operator shall prevent chemicals from entering the waters of the state by taking at least the following precautions: - (a) Providing an air gap or reservoir between the water source and the mixing tank; and

-(b) Using pumps, suction hoses, feed hoses, and check valves that are used only for water.

-(2) (For information only) When water is to be withdrawn from the waters of the state for use in mixing pesticides or for slash burning, ORS 537.141 requires operators to notify the Water Resources Department and the Department of Fish and Wildlife.
+- (b) Using pumps, suction hoses, feed hoses, and check valves that are used only for water. - (2) (For information only) When water is to be withdrawn from the waters of the state for use in mixing pesticides or for slash burning, ORS 537.141 requires operators to notify the Water Resources Department and the Department of Fish and Wildlife.
 Notification to the State Forester does not satisfy this requirement.

-Stats.
-Implemented: ORS 527.715 & ORS 527.765 Hist.: FB 9-1996, f.
+Stat.
+Auth.: ORS 527.710 Stats.
+Implemented: ORS 527.715 & 527.765 Hist.: FB 9-1996, f.
 12-2-96, cert. ef.
 1-1-97